vivarium-collective/vivarium-core/doc/guides/compartments.rst

-To put all this information together, let's take a look at an example compartment that combines the glucose phosphorylation process from the :py:doc:`process-writing tutorial <../tutorials/write_process>` with :py:class:`vivarium.processes.injector`, which lets us "inject" molecules into a store.
+To put all this information together, let's take a look at an example compartment that combines the glucose phosphorylation process from the :py:doc:`process-writing tutorial <../tutorials/write_process>` with an injector, which lets us "inject" molecules into a store.

 .. code-block:: python